-The headless apparitions of the Boleyns are supposedly not the only ghosts that haunt this great mansion.
-Sir John Fastolfe, the 15th Century knight who Shakespear’s Falstaff was based on is said to haunt Blickling hall too.
+The headless apparitions of the Boleyns are supposedly not the only ghosts that haunt this splendid mansion.
+Sir John Fastolfe, the 15th Century knight on who Shakespear’s Falstaff was based, is said to haunt Blickling hall.
 He has been seen throughout the building.
 There have also been reports of the “Grey Lady” floating through walls.

 Most of the activity centres around May 19, the anniversary of Anne Boleyn’s execution.